-Dwyane Wade, Bulls Reportedly Reach Contract Buyout After 1 Season in Chicago
+Dwyane Wade, Bulls Reach Contract Buyout After 1 Season in Chicago

-Dwyane Wade, Bulls Reportedly Reach Contract Buyout After 1 Season in ChicagoSeptember 24, 2017
+Dwyane Wade, Bulls Reach Contract Buyout After 1 Season in ChicagoSeptember 24, 2017

-Dwyane Wade's homecoming with the Chicago Bulls is reportedly over after only one season.
+Dwyane Wade's homecoming with the Chicago Bulls is over after only one season.

-The veteran guard and the team have come to terms on a buyout, the Chicago Tribune's K.C.
-Johnson reported Sunday.
+The veteran guard and the team came to terms on a buyout Sunday.
+The Chicago Tribune's K.C.
+Johnson first reported the news.

 ESPN.com's Adrian Wojnarowski offered insight into Wade's possible landing spots: